zhmur/servicenow-guides/README.md

 1. Use singular name for tables.
 Example: "incident", "task".
 1. Capitalize each word of a table label.
 Examples: "Catalog Task", "Support Group".
 1. Use plural name for the slushbacket (list collector) fields and variables.
 Examples: "u_regions", "u_countries".
 1. Capitalize only first letter of a field label.
 Abbreviations can be considered as an exception.
-Examples: "Due date", "JWT token". __WARNING:__ please check "New fields" section of the [Performance considerations](Performance%20considerations.md#new-fields) document.
+Examples: "Due date", "JWT token". __WARNING:__ read "New fields" section of the [Performance considerations](Performance%20considerations.md#new-fields) document.

 ## Programming, code, style
 1. Use ES5 [Airbnb JavaScript Style Guide() {](https://github.com/airbnb/javascript/tree/es5-deprecated/es5) for all JavaScript code.